1 year fixed rate bonds

 The benefits of 1 year fixed rate savings

-• You can protect your savings from interest rate changes
+• You can protect your savings from interest rate changes; and

 What are the best 1 year fixed rate bonds?

 A one year fixed rate bond will typically give you a more competitive rate of return than most other savings accounts, such as notice accounts or easy access accounts.
-To find the best one year fixed rate bond for you, you should compare bonds from different providers.
+To find the best 12 month fixed rate bond for you, you should compare bonds from different providers.

 Should I open a savings account with a bank I haven't heard of?

-Although they might not be a household name, many newer and smaller banks actually offer some of the best returns on your cash.
+Although not household names, many newer and smaller banks actually offer some of the best returns on your cash.
 And provided they’re covered under the Financial Services Compensation Scheme (or European equivalent), up to £85,000 of your money is protected in the event the bank fails.

 At Raisin UK, we only allow you to open a savings account with a lump sum that’s within the applicable deposit protection limit, giving you peace of mind that your money is safe.
 You can learn more about our partner banks here.